 Department of Emergency Services and Public Protection.
 The Department of Emergency Services and Public Protection (DESPP) is responsible for providing a coordinated, integrated program for the protection of life and property and for state-wide emergency management and homeland security.
 Through the Division of Emergency Management and Homeland Security (DEMHS), the Department is responsible for the preparation of a comprehensive civil preparedness plan and program, including integration and coordination with planning and activities of the federal government, other states, and towns, cities and tribal nations within the State.
 The State's plans include the State Response Framework and the State Disaster Recovery Framework and the State Natural Hazard Mitigation Plan, which includes consideration of how climate change is and will continue to affect the frequency, intensity, and distribution of specific hazards.
 For planning purposes, DEMHS has given priority for preparedness to the following potential scenarios: (i) a severe weather event in or affecting Connecticut; (ii) a terrorist attack in or affecting Connecticut (cyber and/or physical), and (iii) a release of contamination from the Millstone Power Plant.
 Although these three events are still priority disasters, it is clear that response to a pandemic disaster is the overwhelming priority facing the State at this time.
-But the other potential disasters still occur, such as Tropical Storm Isaias in 2020, and the State responds by following the all-hazards State Response Framework and operating the CT Intelligence Center described below.
+But the other potential disasters still occur, such as Tropical Storm Isaias in 2020 and the remnants of Hurricane Ida in 2021, and the State responds by following the all-hazards State Response Framework and operating the Emergency Operations Center in person and virtually.

 Current planning activities at the State level include multiple cyber security initiatives, including a State Cyber Security Strategy and Action Plan, Cyber Incident Response Plan, and Cyber Disruption Response Plan, which is an annex to the State Response Framework.
 DESPP/DEMHS also operates the State's fusion center - the Connecticut Intelligence Center - which is a multi-agency, multi-jurisdictional entity which collects, analyzes and disseminates intelligence information to law enforcement and other groups as appropriate.
 DESPP/CSP operates the CT State Police Cyber Crimes Investigative Unit.
 DEMHS includes a Radiological Emergency Preparedness Unit, which, among other things, conducts regular exercises evaluated by the Federal Emergency Management Agency (FEMA).
-DESPP/DEMHS is also actively involved in both school security planning and the State school security grant program, as well as program management of many other grant programs, including FEMA disaster grants.
-Since March of 2020, DESPP/DEMHS has managed the full activation of the State Emergency Operations Center for the COVID-19 pandemic response.
+DESPP/DEMHS is also actively involved in both school security planning and the State school security grant program, as well as program management of many other grant programs, including FEMA disaster grants and state and federal non-profit security grants.
+Since March of 2020, DESPP/DEMHS has managed the activation of the State Emergency Operations Center for the COVID-19 pandemic response.
 With the CT Department of Public Health as the lead agency, DESPP/DEMHS participates in and coordinates various COVID planning, operations, and logistics response and recovery actions.